Johnmalc/Homeworks2/README.md

 # Homeworks2 #

 These are my homeworks - done with 1 girl.
-They are from 2 semester of CS class in Hochschule Reutlingen.
+Homeworks have been done in the 2.semester of CS class at the Reutlingen University.
 High five to Mr. Schmollinger - our Professor.

 **MIT Licence**